 Your initial setup and having a good takeaway are factors that contribute a lot to the quality of your swing.
-All the action usually goes to the downswing but with the right stance and position, then the unwinding feels much more natural and does not give you too much strain.
+All the action usually goes to the downswing, but with the right stance and position, then the unwinding feels much more natural and does not give you too much strain.

 Good grip strength helps you establish power and comfort upon initial setup.
 You can also place the club at an optimal position on the takeaway.

-3. Promotes smooth release of the ball
+3. Promotes the smooth release of the ball

 You can trust that the ball will be released smoothly and strongly if you have a good grip on your club.
-This is because the force of your arm and hand muscles are passive.
+This is because the force of your arm and hand muscles is passive.

-There is centrifugal force involved in the smoothness of the release but the good thing is that you do not have to depend on timing.
+There is centrifugal force involved in the smoothness of the release, but the good thing is that you do not have to depend on timing.

 4. Easier to hit draws

 Draws and downswings in closing the clubface will be much easier when you have a stronger hold on your club.
-But remember not to exaggerate otherwise you will hook the ball off the course.
+But remember not to exaggerate; otherwise, you will hook the ball off the course.

 5. Promotes a stable body rotation